<img src="https://ws.zoominfo.com/pixel/nNZHHsNQlt78PDGCs7PY" width="1" height="1" style="display: none;">

 Step 1: Define the error.

-Shed light on payroll errors by letting employees know what occurred.
-For example, maybe they were underpaid for overtime or had the wrong amount deducted for benefits.
+Shed light on payroll errors by informing employees about what happened.
+For example, they might have been underpaid for overtime or had the wrong amount deducted for benefits.

-Verbally explaining to employees what went wrong provides for better understanding.
-It is also good to demonstrate empathy, particularly if the error resulted in a reduction in their regular pay.
-Although you’ll want to follow up in writing later, it’s a good idea to explain payroll errors by phone or video call, so you can have a conversation about what happened, apologize, and give employees a chance to ask questions.
+Verbally explaining to employees what went wrong leads to better understanding.
+It's also important to show empathy, especially if the error caused a decrease in their regular pay.
+While you’ll want to follow up in writing later, explaining payroll errors by phone or video call is a good idea, as it allows for a conversation about what occurred, an opportunity to apologize, and a chance for employees to ask questions.

 Step 2: Explain what led to the error and what you’re doing to correct it.

-After experiencing an error in pay, an employee will naturally want to know how it happened and what can be done to make sure the error doesn’t happen again.
-Without getting overly technical or going too deep into your internal payroll processes, provide a clear explanation of what led to the error.
-For example, perhaps a communication misstep caused the incorrect entry of their benefits elections, or maybe the withholding on their W-4 was misread.
+After experiencing a pay error, an employee will naturally want to know how it occurred and what can be done to ensure it doesn’t happen again.
+Without becoming overly technical or delving too deeply into your internal payroll processes, explain clearly what led to the mistake.
+For example, a communication misstep may have caused the incorrect entry of their benefits elections, or the withholding on their W-4 might have been misread.

-You should also explain the payroll process improvements you’ve implemented.
-If you’ve switched to an integrated payroll system or created a new calendar and checklist to guide future payroll activities, mention the change and how it will help you avoid future errors.
-Explaining the process and systems improvements you’ve made also demonstrates your commitment to improving their overall employee experience.
+Additionally, explain the payroll process improvements you’ve implemented.
+If you’ve transitioned to an integrated payroll system or created a new calendar and checklist to guide future payroll activities, mention these changes and how they will help prevent future errors.
+Clarifying the process and system improvements you’ve made also demonstrates your commitment to enhancing their overall employee experience.

 Step 3: Follow up with a payroll processing error letter.

-To reassure an employee of the steps taken to correct a payroll error, you should confirm in writing the items you’ve discussed with the employee.
+To reassure an employee about the steps taken to correct a payroll error, you should confirm in writing the items discussed with the employee.
 The payroll processing error letter should restate your apology, describe the error and its cause, and explain the correction.

 Examples of Payroll Processing Error Letters to Employees